Wondering what classes or workshops are suitable for you? Here’s our handy guide. Note that at present, we only offer Levels 1 and 1.5.

 Level 0-1 – Beginners starts from the very beginning, introducing 6 count footwork and lots of basic 6 count moves, 8 count footwork and lots of basic 8 count moves, 6 and 8 beat Charleston variants (including hand to hand) and what to do with them, and a whole heap of hand holds, patterns and lead/follow possibilities.

-We run a cycle of 12 week cycle of Level 0-1 classes but you can start ANY week.
-Most folk will have to complete the 12 week cycle AT LEAST TWICE before moving up should already be enthusiastic social dancers.
-If you aren’t sure it it’s a good time to move up or not, ask a committee member or regular teacher for a social dance, or book a free ‘Swing Surgery’ slot (first Tuesday of every month).
+We run a 12 week cycle of Level 0-1 classes but you can start ANY week.
+Many will have to complete the 12 week cycle AT LEAST TWICE before moving up, and should already be enthusiastic social dancers.
+If you aren’t sure if it’s a good time to move up or not, ask a committee member or regular teacher for a social dance.

 Level 2 – You’ve taken at least 6 months of classes, covering all of the 12 week level 1 curriculum and you can now confidently lead or follow it on the social floor, heck, you are even able to mix them all together!
 You now want to learn a bit more, really dance to the music and have some fun, maybe whilst impressing your partner?

 At this stage you’ll be expected to know a couple of Jazz routines, especially the Shim Sham (but standing at the back and copying is totally acceptable)!

 Level 3- You have the BUG.
 You social dance regularly, have attended weekly classes for around two years and have a good appreciation of the fundamental stuff.
 You are now able to incorporate musicality into your dancing and not just do steps.
 Your repertoire of moves is no longer your priority- the physics of lead and follow is.
 You are ready to work on the nitty gritty.
 Level 3 isn’t WHAT to do or HOW to do it – it’s WHY.